cevans42ca/learn-unix-scripts/README.md

 I have broken down a series of critical Unix skills into belts that match my taekwondo school's progression.
 I have a roadmap set down from white belt to black belt, but only the white belt exercises are ready.

-Please see the "readme" file in the distribution for information on how to prepare or install the scripts for your site.
+Please see the "readme" file in the distribution for a few options on how to best prepare or install the scripts for your site or workstation.